-Four Audi managers indicted in U.S. VW diesel emissions probe: documents
+U.S. grand jury indicts four Audi managers in VW emissions probe

 U.S. prosecutors previously charged former VW Chief Executive Officer Martin Winterkorn, who remains in Germany.
 Two other former VW executives have pleaded guilty in the investigation and are in prison.
 Germany does not typically extradite its citizens for prosecution in U.S. courts.

 Former Audi Chief Executive Rupert Stadler was not among those indicted.
 He is being investigated in Germany for his alleged role.

 VW in October terminated Stadler’s contract against the backdrop of a criminal investigation into whether he was involved in emissions cheating.

-Reporting by David Shepardson in Washington; Editing by Grant McCool and Matthew Lewis
+Reporting by David Shepardson in Washington; editing by Grant McCool, Matthew Lewis and Leslie Adler